FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/guides/compatibility/README.md

 ### Updating value of constants {#const-value-default-value}

+**ABI**

+It is sometimes binary-compatible to update the value of a `const` declaration.
+If a constant value affects the public interface semantics (for example, by representing a runtime invariant in the interface), changing the constant value is binary-incompatible due to mismatched expectations between peers on different versions.

+**API**

-It is safe to update the value of a `const` declaration.
+It is usually source-compatible to update the value of a `const` declaration.
 In rare circumstances, such a change could cause source-compatibility issues if the constant is used in static asserts that would fail with the updated value.

+## Type alias {#type-alias}

+### Renaming a type alias {#type-alias-rename}

+**ABI**

+It is ABI compatible to rename a type alias.

+**API**

+It is not source-compatible to rename a type alias.

+### Changing the underlying type of a type alias {#type-alias-change-type}

+**ABI**

+Typically, it is not ABI compatible to change the underlying type of a type alias.
+However, if the original underlying type and the replacement underlying type are ABI compatible, then a change is ABI compatible.

+**API**

+It is not source-compatible to change the underlying type of a type alias.

 ## Modifiers {#modifiers}